verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] We were fed the wrong heart throb for so long
 - [ ] Hope you will not take it amiss if I ask you to leave us for a minute.
 - [ ] Extrovert: Jo kam bolte hai hum unko kholte hai
+- [ ] Rippling patterns of opalescent light were dancing on the ceiling.